 Through creativity, collaboration and inclusion, we seek and solve problems to improve health and wellbeing.
-Explore the ADA x Health program between 16 October - 17 November and partner with us in thinking differently about health.
+ADA x Health was held from 16 October - 17 November 2023, inviting our community to partner with us in thinking differently about health.

-Join us as we take residency at The Bank from 16 October – 17 November, inviting researchers, students, staff and community partners to discover our creative methodologies, our collaborative approaches and our inclusive strategies for ensuring communities are always front of mind in responses to health priorities.
+Taking residency at The Bank from 16 October – 17 November 2023, we invited researchers, students, staff and community partners to discover our creative methodologies, our collaborative approaches and our inclusive strategies for ensuring communities are always front of mind in responses to health priorities.

-A bespoke ADA x Health STORYBOX installation outside The Bank will share stories and inspire conversations around the ADA people and projects making an impact in health.
-Inside The Bank, a program of workshops, meetups and talks will amplify ADA's health strengths in the areas of creativity, communities, policy, spaces and care.
+A bespoke ADA x Health STORYBOX installation outside The Bank shared stories and inspired conversations around the ADA people and projects making an impact in health.
+Inside The Bank, a program of workshops, meetups and talks amplified ADA's health strengths in the areas of creativity, communities, policy, spaces and care.

 We invite you to explore the program and partner with us in thinking differently about health.